VolkanSah/PoisonIvory/README.md

 Built for:
 - Red team operations (authorized environments only).
 - Critical infrastructure hardening and compliance checks.
-- Security research and adversary simulation.
+- Security research and adversary simulation in the AI/Quantum era.
 - Training of elite security professionals.

 ---